-|Building Regulations application form: Adobe PDF format | Microsoft Word format|
+|Building regulations application form: Adobe PDF format | Microsoft Word format|

 The Full Plans procedure must be used if the building work is in connection with a building that:

-A Surveyor will carry out a detailed appraisal of the proposal within 3 weeks of receiving your applications.
-You or your agent (if an agent has been appointed) will be contacted for any additional information, clarification or some other form of amendment an additional 5 weeks will be added to enable this be achieved (total time from submission being 8 weeks).
+A surveyor will carry out a detailed appraisal of the proposal within 3 weeks of receiving your applications.
+You or your agent (if an agent has been appointed) will be contacted for any additional information, clarification or some other form of amendment.
+An additional 5 weeks will be added to enable this be achieved (total time from submission being a maximum of 8 weeks).
 Once you or your agent has satisfactorily answered these queries, a formal Notice of Approval with or without conditions will be issued which will remain valid for three years from the date of deposit.
-You are then safe in the knowledge that, providing you and your builder construct strictly in accordance with the plans, and any conditions on the Approval, the Regulations will be satisfied. (it should be remembered however that the Regulations do no cover everything)
+You are then safe in the knowledge that, providing you and your builder construct strictly in accordance with the plans, and any conditions on the Approval, the Regulations will be satisfied (it should be remembered however that the Regulations do not cover everything).

-A building notice cannot be used if the building work is in connection with a building that:
+A Building Notice cannot be used if the building work is in connection with a building that:

 In these instances, a Full Plans application is required.

 A Building Notice submission does not require the submission of plans, other than in the case of the erection or extension of a building where a block plan at a minimum scale of 1:1250 is required.
-The authority may however require further details to be submitted during the construction process, if without them, they are unable to ensure compliance with the Regulations.
+The authority may however require further details to be submitted during the construction process, if without them, they are unable to ensure compliance with the regulations.